SiyaCodesStuff/224180078_SemTest2_SN_Ntuli/README.md

 # ShopEZ - React Native (Expo) App

+## You may use the firebase config within the app or create your own firebase database by following the instructions below:

 ## Quick setup
 1. Clone / extract project.
 2. Run `npm install` or `yarn` to install dependencies.